-Your iPhone Will Be Your Driving License in 2018
+Your iPhone Will Be Your Driving License

 The plan is to pilot this starting in September and make it available to all UK drivers next year.
 There are some limitations (not least the need to register with an online government department) and this will not replace existing licenses, or at least, it won’t yet.